AmadorLM/Practica1d3/README.md

 - If we run the project, voila ! we got the map just the way we want it.

-- Now we want to display a circle in the middle of each community (comunidad autónoma), we have collected the latitude and longitude for each community, let's add them to our project.
+- Now we want to display a circle in the middle of each community (autonomous community), we have collected the latitude and longitude for each community, let's add them to our project.